-Summer is almost here and that means grilling, pool time, and warmer weather.
-It also means air conditioner season and this summer A/C repairs will come with rising costs for the refrigerant R22, more commonly known as Freon™.
+Summer is coming and that means grilling, pool time, and warmer weather.
+It also means air conditioning season and this summer A/C repairs will come with rising costs for the refrigerant R22, more commonly known as Freon™.

 We told you about the R22 phase out earlier this year, and production of R22 refrigerant has already gone down by 90%.
 By 2020, production will be discontinued.
-Homeowners, as a result, face the decision of whether to repair or to replace their system using R22 refrigerant from both a financial and environmental perspective.
+Homeowners, as a result, face the challenge of whether to repair or to replace their system using R22 refrigerant from both a budget and environmental perspective.

-The R22 phase out has added new variables to consider if you are thinking about repairing or replacing your A/C system.
+The R22 phase out has added new variables to consider if you are thinking about repairing or replacing your air conditioning system.
 For instance, some refrigerant manufacturers are selling lower price alternatives to R22, often called “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.

-“Lennox®, one of the leading air conditioner manufacturers, has conducted research that shows these less expensive alternate refrigerants are not able to work with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older air conditioners with these alternative refrigerants could actually damage the unit and create more expensive problems.
+“Lennox®, one of the leading air conditioner manufacturers, has conducted research that shows these less expensive alternate refrigerants are not compatible with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
+“Recharging older air conditioners with these alternative refrigerants could actually damage the unit and create more costly problems.
 These so called drop-in refrigerants will also invalidate any applicable manufacturer’s warranty.”

 Because of the R22 phase out, the heating and air conditioning industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to increase as summer gets closer.

 New air conditioning systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be combined or used in an existing A/C system or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, though at a much higher cost, giving homeowners time to upgrade air conditioners before the phase-out period.
+Currently, reclamation and recycling of R22 is expected to be adequate for existing systems, though at a much higher cost, providing time to upgrade air conditioners before the phase-out period.

-“Homeowners don’t need to replace their entire system now, but it’s important for them to know their options in this situation,” added Moody.
-“It’s important to know you can’t mix R22 and R410A.
-When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
-These newer systems are often far more energy-efficient and can seriously save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”
+“Homeowners don’t need to replace their equipment now, but it’s helpful for them to know their options in this situation,” added Moody.
+“It’s crucial to know you can’t mix R22 and R410A.
+When a new R410A system is installed, both the outdoor equipment and coil need replacing, and the interconnecting refrigerant tubing needs inspecting.
+These new units are often far more energy-efficient and can seriously save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

-To find out about your repair or replacement alternatives, call Falso Service Experts today at 315-313-6531 today.
+To learn more about your repair or replacement alternatives, call Falso Service Experts today at 315-313-6531 today.